python/typing/docs/spec/class-compat.rst

           self.content: T = content

 ``ClassVar`` cannot be used as a qualifier for a :ref:`TypedDict <typeddict>` item or a :ref:`NamedTuple <namedtuple>` field.
-Such usages are also hard errors at runtime.
+Such usage also generates an error at runtime.

 .. _`override`: